 831-338-3210; Main 510-222-6662 for Registration

 An inclusive program separated by age groups.
-Must be able to use restroom independently.
+Must be able to use the restroom independently.
 Must have non-aggressive behavior.
 Space limited.
-Participants selected through lottery system.
-Families will be notified two days after registration closes, and there are wait lists.
+Participants are selected through a lottery system.
+Families will be notified two days after registration closes, and there are waitlists.

 Dates: July 8-12 for ages 6-8; register by June 10; July 22-16 for ages 10-12; register by June 24; August 12-16 for ages 8-10; register by July 22.

 This is one of the summer camps for kids with autism that introduces participants to fresh air, mountain lakes, and a classic camp experience.
 Both easy and challenging experiences await the campers who will gain social skills, friends, and confidence.
 Traditionally, 30% of the participants have autism or PDD.

 Dates: August 3-10